-Marketing Agreement and Order
+Interim Marketing Agreement and Interim Order Amending the Order

-Annexed hereto and made a part hereof is one document: A Marketing Agreement regulating the handling of milk.
-The Order amending the order regulating the handling of milk in the Upper Midwest marketing area was approved by producers and published in the Federal Register on April 22, 2002 (67 FR 19507) as an Interim Final Rule.
-Both of these documents have been decided upon as the detailed and appropriate means of effectuating the foregoing conclusions.
+Annexed hereto and made a part hereof are two documents; an Interim Marketing Agreement regulating the handling of milk, and an Interim Order amending the order regulating the handling of milk in the Upper Midwest Marketing Area, which has been decided upon as the detailed and appropriate means of effectuating the foregoing conclusions.

-It is hereby ordered, that this entire final decision and the Marketing Agreement annexed hereto be published in the Federal Register.
+It is hereby ordered, that this entire tentative decision and the interim order and the interim marketing agreement annexed hereto be published in the Federal Register.